mohamedsaif/IntelligentExperiences.OnContainers/README.md

 2-Factor authentication is becoming more and more a requirement rather than a fancy option.

-In the workshop, footfall analytics dashboard is protected by a 3-factor authentication
+In the workshop, crowd analytics dashboard is protected by a 3-factor authentication

 1. Something you know: username and password
 2. Something you have: your employee ID